kristinaabramoff/credit-risk-supervised_ML/README.md

-# Module 12 Report Template
+# Loan Risk Prediction Application

-## Overview of the Analysis
+## About the Application

-In this analysis, we evaluated the performance of a logistic regression model used for predicting loan risk.
-The goal was to assess how well the model identifies healthy loans versus high-risk loans to aid in financial decision-making.

-* Purpose of the Analysis: To evaluate the performance of a logistic regression model in classifying loans as either healthy or high-risk.
-* Data Description: The dataset includes loan information where each loan is labeled as either 0 (healthy loan) or 1 (high-risk loan).
-We aimed to predict these labels based on various financial features.
-* Variables: The variables to predict are value_counts of labels 0 and 1.

-* Machine Learning Process:
-Data Preparation: Cleaned and preprocessed the data.
-Model Training: Used the LogisticRegression algorithm to train the model.
-Model Evaluation: Assessed model performance using a confusion matrix and classification report.
+The **Loan Risk Prediction Application** is a machine learning-based tool designed to predict the likelihood of a loan being at risk or healthy.
+It employs a logistic regression model to assess the loan's risk profile based on critical financial indicators, enabling financial institutions, loan officers, and decision-makers to make more informed lending decisions.
+The app simplifies and streamlines the process of assessing loan risk using key financial metrics.

+### Key Features:
+- **Data Cleaning & Preprocessing**: The app handles missing data, normalizes input features, and converts categorical variables into numerical values to ensure model accuracy.
+- **Feature Engineering**: The logistic regression model uses carefully selected financial features, including loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+- **Machine Learning**: The app is powered by a LogisticRegression model, optimized and evaluated with metrics like precision, recall, and F1-score to predict loan risk.
+- **User-Friendly Interface**: The Gradio interface allows users to input loan details quickly and receive instant predictions on whether a loan is healthy or at risk.

+### How It Works:
+- **Healthy Loan (0)**: Represents a low-risk loan where the borrower is likely to meet repayment obligations.
+- **At Risk Loan (1)**: Represents a higher-risk loan where the borrower may struggle to meet their financial commitments.

+Users can input financial details such as loan size, borrower income, interest rate, and other key variables into the application.
+Based on these inputs, the app provides a prediction, helping financial institutions make well-informed decisions regarding loan approvals and risk management.

+---

 ## Results

-Machine Learning Model: Logistic Regression

-Confusion Matrix:

-True Positives (TP) for High-Risk Loans: 583
-True Negatives (TN) for Healthy Loans: 18,655
-False Positives (FP) for High-Risk Loans: 110
+The model's performance is based on a logistic regression algorithm, evaluated using a confusion matrix and classification metrics:

+**Confusion Matrix:**
+- **True Positives (TP)**: 583 (Correctly predicted high-risk loans)
+- **True Negatives (TN)**: 18,655 (Correctly predicted healthy loans)
+- **False Positives (FP)**: 110 (Healthy loans predicted as high-risk)
+- **False Negatives (FN)**: 36 (High-risk loans predicted as healthy)

-False Negatives (FN) for High-Risk Loans: 36 Classification Report:
+### Classification Report:

-Class 0 (Healthy Loan):
+**Class 0 (Healthy Loan)**:
-Precision: 1.00
+- **Precision**: 1.00
-Recall: 0.99
+- **Recall**: 0.99
-F1-Score: 1.00
+- **F1-Score**: 1.00
-Support: 18,765
+- **Support**: 18,765 instances

-Class 1 (High-Risk Loan):
+**Class 1 (High-Risk Loan)**:
-Precision: 0.84
+- **Precision**: 0.84
-Recall: 0.94
+- **Recall**: 0.94
-F1-Score: 0.89
+- **F1-Score**: 0.89
-Support: 619
+- **Support**: 619 instances

+**Overall Metrics**:
-Accuracy: 0.99
+- **Accuracy**: 0.99
-Macro Average:
+- **Macro Average**:
-Precision: 0.92
+  - Precision: 0.92
-Recall: 0.97
+  - Recall: 0.97
-F1-Score: 0.94
+  - F1-Score: 0.94
-Weighted Average:
+- **Weighted Average**:
-Precision: 0.99
+  - Precision: 0.99
-Recall: 0.99
+  - Recall: 0.99
-F1-Score: 0.99
+  - F1-Score: 0.99

+---

 ## Summary

-* Best Performing Model: The logistic regression model performs well with an overall accuracy of 0.99 and high precision and recall for healthy loans (Class 0).
-The model is effective in correctly identifying healthy loans with a precision of 1.00 and a recall of 0.99.
+**Best Performing Model**: The logistic regression model delivers a high overall accuracy of 0.99, with particularly strong performance in identifying healthy loans (Class 0).
+It achieves perfect precision and near-perfect recall for healthy loans, making it highly reliable for low-risk predictions.

-* Performance Importance: Identifying high-risk loans (Class 1) is critical for managing financial risk.
-While the model has a high recall of 0.94 for high-risk loans, the precision is lower at 0.84.
-This means that some high-risk loans are incorrectly classified as healthy (false negatives), which could lead to financial losses.
-Although the model effectively identifies most high-risk loans, the presence of 36 false negatives is a concern.
+**Performance Importance**: The model's ability to identify high-risk loans (Class 1) is crucial for mitigating financial risks.
+While the recall for high-risk loans is strong at 0.94, the precision for this class is lower at 0.84.
+This suggests that some high-risk loans are incorrectly classified as healthy (36 false negatives), which could pose a risk to lenders.

-* Recommendation: Despite the strong overall performance, the lower precision for high-risk loans and the presence of false negatives highlight a need for model improvement.
-Reducing false negatives is crucial for better risk management.
-Enhancing the model to increase precision for high-risk loans would make it more reliable for identifying and managing high-risk situations.
-Therefore, while the model is currently effective, further tuning is recommended to improve its performance in high-risk loan detection.
+**Recommendation**: Although the model performs well overall, there is room for improvement in reducing false negatives, which would enhance its precision in detecting high-risk loans.
+Future iterations of the model should focus on increasing precision for high-risk loans to improve risk management and financial decision-making.